antonygiomarx/earthquake-monitor/README.md

-This is a [React](https://reactjs.org/) project that seeks to simulate earthquakes in real time
+This is a [React](https://reactjs.org/) typescript project that seeks to simulate earthquakes in real time

 ## Getting Started